erickzanardo/harbrus-discord-bot/README.md

 # Fireslime Bot

-This is the Fireslime Discord Bot
+This is the Harbrus Discord Bot

 ## Running